Fred Liu

 Canadian Econometrics Study Group - Plenary Session (2017)

-Canadian Economics Association - Bank of Canada Graduate Awards (2017)
+Canadian Economics Association - Bank of Canada Graduate Awards at St. Francis Xavier University (2017)

 University of Waterloo Economics PhD Conference (2016)